EpicMark98/ECE6530Project/README.md

 repository as the `DSP First Toolbox` directory.
 After this directory and its contents are on your local machine (clone the repo) do the following:
 1. Open Matlab.
-1. Under the "Home" tab, in the "Environment" section, click "Set Path".
+1. Within Matlab, navigate to this repository's directory ("ECE6530Project").
-1. Click "Add with subfolders" and select the `DSP First Toolbox`.
+1. Within Matlab, type the command `addpath("DSP First Toolbox")`.
-1. Matlab should now be able to use the DSP First Toolbox.
+1. Matlab should now be able to use the toolbox.
+The Matlab removes this path when the Matlab application exits.

 ## How to Run Code
-After ensuring the DSP First Toolbox is installed, the Matlab scripts can be run.
+After Matlab has added the toolbox to its path, the Matlab scripts can be run.
 The `main.m` scripts should be run from *within* the containing directory.

 For the digital images lab, the `main.m` script is located in `ImageProcessing/LabP8_Exercise3`.

-For the spectrograms lab, the `main.m` scripts are located in `ChripSpectrogram/<sub directories starting with Lab>`.
+For the spectrograms lab, the `main.m` scripts are located in `ChripSpectrogram/LabS8_Exercise2`.

 In the same directories that have `main.m`, there are `html` directories which contain `main.html`.
 These are the published Matlab reports.